nickforddev/vuebersicht/README.md

 ### API keys

 Vuebersicht currently ships with a Weather widget that uses 2 APIs, Google Geocoder API (for getting your approximate location), and OpenWeatherMap API (to get local weather data for that location).
-You'll need to create these API keys and add them to an untracked file called `.env.local`, in the root directory of the project.
+You'll need to create these API keys and add them to an untracked file called `.env.local`, in the root directory of the project:

 ```js
 GOOGLE_API_KEY = "<google geocoder api key>"